 Direct investment in nursing homes: Market knowledge urgently recommended

 The second alternative way is to invest indirectly in nursing homes.
 This is a particularly sensible option for private investors who do not have sufficient market knowledge or do not have enough capital to make a direct investment.
-There are several options available on the market for indirect investments in nursing homes, in particular:
+There are several options available on the market for indirect nursing home investments, in particular: